 I was noticeably breathing harder on all the hikes and runs.
 I felt like I had a pressure in my chest that slowly shrunk each day but never fully went away.
 I gained confidence on each excursion that I would be okay during the race.
 Yeah, the altitude would make things more challenging, but I would eventually make it back to the finish.

 I felt that Jeff and I had an unspoken agreement to stay together during the race.
 This was confirmed the night before the race when he posed the question of us staying together.
-Neither of us were approaching this as a race.
+Neither of us was approaching this as a race.
 It would be stupid to try and race this coming from sea level, and the course is too dang pretty to run with your head down focused on a time rather than marveling at the surrounding beauty.

 I had my usual breakfast of a banana, 2 Lara bars, and a couple scoops of nut butter.
 This pre-race breakfast always left me full.
 Almost too full.
 But I always felt the big breakfast left me satiated throughout the race.
 The full stomach early on led to problems getting food down that essentially lasted the whole race.